 With nine whisky distilleries to visit on Islay , wildlife and beautiful scenery, your holiday starts here.

-On the Farm you will see many varieties of birds.
+On the Farm we have Highland cows and Hebridean sheep as well as horses, dogs and cats.
+You will get the opportunity to see many varieties of birds at Persabus.
 Our visitors include Golden Eagles, Sea Eagles, Choughs, Swallows, Corncrakes, Sparrow Hawks and Hen Harriers.
 Deer roam freely on the hillside.

 Persabus Pottery and Ceramic Café, offers painting workshops, delicious home baking, sandwiches, great coffee and a variety of loose leaf teas.
 Pottery gifts on sale are all exclusive to Islay and the designs are hand-painted on the premises before each piece is glazed and fired.

 Other activities on Islay include Islay Sea Adventures which offer fishing trips, boat trips and wildlife adventures from the sea.

 At the RSPB Nature Reserve at Loch Gruinart you can enjoy watching a variety of birds from the hide or go on one of the guided walks.